fnandot/gnome-shell-extension-nightscout/README.md

 # Nightscout for GNOME Shell
 This extension integrates Nightscout into GNOME Shell.

+This extension is not currently done and is in beta testing.

 ## Features
 * Retrieve glucose values from Nightscout.
 * Show a notification when your glucose readings are missing.